azizkhanp/interview-questions/README.md

 #e2fsck -f /dev/sda5
 #mount -t ext4 /dev/sda5 /new

+15. what is a Linux kernel?
+Can we edit it?
+16. what are system utilities?
+17. what are system libraries?
+18. Diff b/w unix vs Linux?
+19. what is heap memory(heap space)?
+20. swap space?
+21. linux loader(LILO)?
+22. what are modes in linux? (mode 0....)
+23. Diff b/w cron vs ana-cron?
+24. user account locked?
+25. what are ACL in linux?
+26. How do you get the top 10 lines of your file?
+27. How do you access the live logs of your file, such as TOCA log or Apache do log, to see exactly what is being recorded in the file?

 1. Diff b/w bash and dash
 2.Diff b/w hardlink and softlink
 3. what is daemons?